Fiasco071/BotAppetit/README.md

 <h5 align="center">  By: <a href="https://github.com/Fiasco071">Steve Choi</a> - <a href="https://bot-apppetit.herokuapp.com/"><i>Live site</i></h5>

 <h2> About </h2>
-To The Moon is a clone of Robinhood.
-To The Moon is a site where you can buy and sell stock shares!
+Bot-appetit is an original application where you can share your cooking recipes with others!

    - [Features](#features)
    - [Technologies Used](#tech)